mujtaba-a-quadri/mujtaba-a-quadri.github.io.old/essays/final-project-idea.md

 - Home page with prompt to log in
 - Sign in/Sign up page
 - Landing page with clickable cards for each class
+- Calendar pages
  - Specific calendars for each class
  - General calendar with all classes

 # 3. Use case ideas
 - Create an ics 314, section 01 class